 .

-we can specify our jobs with our third and final top level key called (you
+.we can specify our jobs with our third and final top level key called (you

-let's start with our first job called test
+guessed it) jobs: let's start with our first job called test

 # .github/workflows/rubyonrails.yml